mikeblatter/automation_object/docs/step_definitions/overview.md

 ```

 I created a static function to load the cucumber steps because requiring steps outside a Cucumber context
 causes exceptions to be raised.
-This way you can use AutomationObject in many contexts

 ## Step Definitions